GuillaumeSch/EHANK/README.md

 - `logs/` – (Optional) Logs and temporary files

 ## 🛠️ Requirements
-- Python 3.12 with packages from `requirements.txt`
+- Python 3.12 with packages from `environment.yml`

 ## 🚀 Getting Started